Preetamk97/CPP-Notes/37_Inheritance-Introduction.md

 - The concept of reusability in C++ is supported using inheritance
 - We can reuse the properties of an existing class by inheriting it
-- The existing class is called a base class
+- The existing class is called a Base class or a Parent class.
-- The new class which is inherited from the base class is called a derived class
+- The new class which is inherits from the base class is called a Derived class or Children class.
 - Reusing classes saves time and money
 - There are different types of inheritance in C++